ivancuric/ag-gatsby/src/pages/rules/index.md

 fighters as they try to earn points in exchanges (explained later).

-If the fighters stop with their exchanges during the bout, the referee can loudly announce _"Continue_", if the bout can continue without safety issues.
+If the fighters stop with their exchanges during the bout, the referee can loudly announce _"Continue"_, if the bout can continue without safety issues.

 #### Before the first bout